-- D.1.1 A student may apply to the University to interrupt their studies for a specific period of time. - D.1.2 Students must apply for a period of interruption via the online system. - D.1.3 Except in the case of short courses, Bachelor of Architecture, and Master of Architecture, students interrupting studies will be liable for tuition fees calculated on a term basis for the academic year in which they have interrupted their studies. - D.1.3.i If the fees have been paid in full the credit will be carried over to the academic year in which the student resumes their studies and completes the year of study. - D.1.3.ii If a payment plan has been agreed this will normally be suspended during a period of interruption and resume once studies recommence. - D.1.3.iii Upon resumption, tuition fee liability for the academic year in which studies are resumed will be calculated on a term basis. - D.1.4 The overriding principle is that the student will pay for one complete period of study (for full time students this is one academic year) although this may be spread over 2 academic years, provided that the student resumes studies in the same term as the initial interruption. - D.1.5 Where a student resumes studies in an earlier term than the initial interruption, an additional charge will be payable for the subsequent term(s) of study repeated. - D.1.6 A student will be expected to return to their programme in the following academic year at the point in the teaching or assessment calendar equivalent to when study was previously interrupted.
+- D.1.1 A student may apply to the University to interrupt their studies for a specific period of time. - D.1.2 Students must apply for a period of interruption via the online system, providing their reason(s) for requesting an interruption and providing evidence as appropriate. - D.1.3 Tuition fees for students interrupting or withdrawing from their programme will be charged a proportion or all of their tuition fees.
+Detailed information on fee liability for all programmes can be found Part A.3.E of these Regulations. - D.1.4 A student will normally be expected to return to their programme in the following academic year at the point in the teaching or assessment calendar equivalent to when study was previously interrupted.
 Where students interrupt at the semester break this may be relatively straightforward but where an interruption has been at another point this will require monitoring by the Programme Team.
-Academic judgement may be used when deciding upon the relevant point of return to study. - D.1.7 A student returning after an interruption of studies will enrol on modules not previously assessed, or where reassessment has been agreed by the Board of Examiners.
-Any assessments already completed will be carried forward. - D.1.8 The University cannot guarantee that changes to a programme will not be made during a student's period of interruption.
-Where changes have occurred the Board of Examiners, in consultation with the Academic Registry, will make appropriate arrangements to enable the student to complete the programme. - D.1.9 During a period of interruption of studies the student and the University remain bound by these Regulations. - D.1.10 Where a student has formally interrupted their studies, the period of interruption of study will not normally be included for the purposes of calculating their maximum period of registration.
-The normal maximum for a period of interruption of studies is 2 years, but this may be subject to more restrictive requirements of professional bodies and as agreed at validation.

-D.1.11 A School Fitness to Practise Panel has the power to suspend a student from their studies for a specified time or until the occurrence of a specified event.
-Such suspension has the effect of a mandatory interruption of studies.
+Academic judgement may be used when deciding upon the relevant point of return to study. - D.1.5 A student returning after an interruption of studies will enrol on modules not previously assessed, or where reassessment has been agreed by the Board of Examiners.
+Any assessments already completed will be carried forward. - D.1.6 The University cannot guarantee that changes to a programme will not be made during a student's period of interruption.
+Where changes have occurred the Board of Examiners, in consultation with relevant departments such as Student Administration and Student Services, will make appropriate arrangements to enable the student to complete the programme. - D.1.7 During a period of interruption of studies the student and the University remain bound by the University's Regulations, Policies and Procedures. - D.1.8 Where a student has formally interrupted their studies, the period of interruption of study will not normally be included for the purposes of calculating their maximum period of registration.
+The normal maximum for a period of interruption of studies is 2 years, but this may be subject to more restrictive requirements of professional bodies and as agreed at validation. - D.1.9 A School Fitness to Practise Panel has the power to suspend a student from their studies for a specified time or until the occurrence of a specified event.
+Such suspension has the effect of a mandatory interruption of studies. - D.1.10 For the majority of programmes, students may not interrupt studies for their current academic year after week 32.
+All variations to this rule are set out in subsequent Sections of these Regulations.
+Students unable to complete assessments due to unforeseen circumstances during the subsequent examination and resit examination periods should submit a claim to the University Mitigating Circumstances Panel. - D.1.11 Students wishing to complete their current year but interrupt studies for their following academic year may do so at the end of the examination periods from week 51 for the majority of programmes. - D.2 Online Programmes Delivered in Partnership with Higher Ed Partners - D.2.1 A student may apply to the University to interrupt their studies on or before the 14th calendar day of the relevant module.
+They will not be liable for any tuition fees for the relevant module.